 Sonnets 138 to 152 mention only truth, with the first line of sonnet 138 having the Mistress ‘swear’ or say that she is made of ‘truth’.
 From this point on what she says is the focus of the sonnets until sonnet 152, which is pervaded by the most deliberate forms of saying, ‘swearing’ and ‘perjury’, and which also mentions truth twice.
 (Sonnets 153 and 154, as well as sonnets 128 and 135/136, have structural functions within the numerology of the whole set.)

-Body and mind: the complete templateShakespeare’s Sonnets show how to relate the sexual/erotic dynamic to the aesthetic/ethical dynamic.
-It should be clear already that the sexual aspects of the dynamic combine the Nature/sexual division and the increase process.
-The Nature template and the increase template can be combined to form the body template that represents the logic of human nature as sexual beings.
+Body and mind: the Nature templateShakespeare’s Sonnets show how to relate the sexual/erotic dynamic to the aesthetic/ethical dynamic.
+It should be clear already that the sexual aspects of the dynamic combine the nature/sexual division and the increase process.
+The Nature female/male template and the Increase template can be combined to form the body template that represents the logic of human nature as sexual beings.

-As the Nature/increase dynamic is the logical condition for human continuity then it also determines the correct multiplicity between the body and the mind, between the world and language.
-The logical dynamic of the increase argument echoes the pattern for the Nature/sexual template.
-The Nature template gives the logical relation of Nature and the sexual possibility.
+As the nature/increase dynamic is the logical condition for human continuity then it also determines the correct multiplicity between the body and the mind, between the world and language.
+The logical dynamic of the increase argument echoes the pattern for the Nature female/male template.
+The Nature template gives the logical relation of nature and the sexual possibility.
 The basic form of the increase dynamic is the relationship of female, male, and child.
 The increase template gives the logical relation for human persistence.
 When combined they form the logical template for the body (Diag 8).

 The role of the PoetIn the Large Glass and in Duchamp’s other works there is no representation of the artist.
 The Oculist Witnesses in the Glass are a function of the Bachelors, and the pseudonymous character Rrose Selavy does not have the complexity to be an alter ego for the artist of the complete works.
 The case is different for the Sonnets.
 The Poet is a ubiquitous presence throughout both Mistress and Master Mistress sequences and is in command of the philosophy of the whole set and consequently the philosophy of all the plays and other poems.
 He is Shakespeare’s intended alter ego.